alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

 is determined by calculating the available screen space, the size of any constraints, layout-specific properties (such as margin and padding), and the individual behavior of the parent control.
-Processing this data, the layout system is able to calculate the position of all the children of a particular <xref:Alternet.UI.Control>.
-It is important to remember that sizing characteristics defined on the parent control, such as a <xref:Alternet.UI.Border>, affect its children.
+By processing this data, the layout system can calculate the position of all the children of a particular <xref:Alternet.UI.Control>.
+It is important to remember that sizing characteristics, defined on the parent control, such as a <xref:Alternet.UI.Border>, affect its children.

 The following illustration shows a simple layout.